Okounkov bodies and toric degenerations: Introduction

 One situation, however, is easy.
 When $X$ is a smooth toric variety, $D$ is a $T$-invariant ample divisor, and $Y_\bullet$ is a flag of $T$-invariant subvarieties, the Okounkov body $\Delta_{Y_\bullet}(D)$ is the lattice polytope associated to $D$ by the usual correspondence of toric geometry \cite[Proposition 6.1]{lm}.

 In this article, we extend the connection between Okounkov bodies and toric varieties.
-Suppose $X$ is an arbitrary variety and $D$ a big divisor such that the corresponding semigroup $\Gamma_\nu$ is finitely generated, so $\Delta(D)$ is a rational polytope.
-We construct a flat degeneration from the image of $X$ under rational map defined by $D$ to the (not necessarily normal) toric variety defined by $\Gamma_\nu$.
-The normalization of the limit is the toric variety corresponding to the polytope $\Delta(D)$ (see Theorem \ref{t:deg}).
+Suppose $X$ is an arbitrary variety and $D$ an ample divisor such that the corresponding semigroup $\Gamma_{Y_\bullet}$ is finitely generated, so $\Delta_{Y_\bullet}(D)$ is a rational polytope.
+We construct a flat degeneration from $X$ to the (not necessarily normal) toric variety defined by $\Gamma_{Y_\bullet}$.
+The normalization of the limit is the toric variety corresponding to the polytope $\Delta_{Y_\bullet}(D)$ (see Theorem \ref{t:deg}).